UCSB-NLP-Chang/CoPaint/README.md

 This is the official impelmenation of the paper [Towards Coherent Image Inpainting Using Denoising Diffusion Implicit Models](https://arxiv.org/pdf/2304.03322.pdf).

 ## Abstract
-Image inpainting refers to the task of generating a complete, natural image based on a partially re- vealed reference image.
+Image inpainting refers to the task of generating a complete, natural image based on a partially revealed reference image.
 Recently, many research interests have been focused on addressing this problem using fixed diffusion models.
-These ap- proaches typically directly replace the revealed re- gion of the intermediate or final generated images with that of the reference image or its variants.
-However, since the unrevealed regions are not di- rectly modified to match the context, it results in incoherence between revealed and unrevealed regions.
-To address the incoherence problem, a small number of methods introduce a rigorous
-Bayesian framework, but they tend to introduce mismatches between the generated and the ref- erence images due to the approximation errors in computing the posterior distributions.
-In this paper, we propose COPAINT, which can coher- ently inpaint the whole image without introducing mismatches.
-COPAINT also uses the Bayesian framework to jointly modify both revealed and unrevealed regions, but approximates the poste- rior distribution in a way that allows the errors to gradually drop to zero throughout the denoising steps, thus strongly penalizing any mismatches with the reference image.
-Our experiments ver- ify that COPAINT can outperform the existing diffusion-based methods under both objective and subjective metrics.
+These approaches typically directly replace the revealed region of the intermediate or final generated images with that of the reference image or its variants.
+However, since the unrevealed regions are not directly modified to match the context, it results in incoherence between revealed and unrevealed regions.
+To address the incoherence problem, a small number of methods introduce a rigorous Bayesian framework, but they tend to introduce mismatches between the generated and the reference images due to the approximation errors in computing the posterior distributions.
+In this paper, we propose COPAINT, which can coherently inpaint the whole image without introducing mismatches.
+COPAINT also uses the Bayesian framework to jointly modify both revealed and unrevealed regions, but approximates the posterior distribution in a way that allows the errors to gradually drop to zero throughout the denoising steps, thus strongly penalizing any mismatches with the reference image.
+Our experiments verify that COPAINT can outperform the existing diffusion-based methods under both objective and subjective metrics.

 ## Requirements
 ### Environment